venture23-aleo/aleo-oracle-notarization-backend/README.md

 ## Notarization Backend Working Flow

 ### 1. Initialization
-- When the backend starts, it generates an Aleo private key.
+- When the backend starts, it generates an Aleo public-private key pair.
 - This key is subsequently used to sign the complete attestation report after it has been serialized and encoded in an Aleo-specific format.

 ### 2. Attestation Request